 - by passing the appropriate subject matter examination(s).

-Note: CSET results only valid for five years; results must be current through the entire credential program and the credential recommendation process.
+Note: CSET results only valid for ten years; results must be current through the entire credential program and the credential recommendation process.

 Exam information, dates, bulletins, and Internet registration are available at available online.